baconpaul/two-filters/README.md

-# SideQuest Starting Point
+# Two Filters

+Work in progress

+It currently has two filters

+Soon it will have a bit of modulation and then it will be done

+## BP Todo

-- a step sequencer and envelope to trigger each with an impact
+- a step sequencer pair
-- and maybe a little lfo and an input envelope follower
+- an envelope with gate sequencer

+Details:
 - render thread snaps values at a better time not from patch on other thread

 Then: